tikv/deep-dive-tikv/src/scalability/horizontal-or-vertical.md

 ## Horizontal Scaling

-Horizontal scaling, which is also known as scaling out, means to add more machines to a system and distribute the load across multiple smaller machines.
+Horizontal scaling, which is also known as scaling out, means adding more machines to a system and distributing the load across multiple smaller machines.
 As computer prices have dropped and performance continues to increase, high-performance computing applications have adopted low-cost commodity systems for tasks.
 System architects may configure hundreds of small computers in a cluster to obtain aggregate computing power that often exceeds that of computers based on a single traditional processor.
 The development of high-performance interconnects such as [Gigabit Ethernet](https://en.wikipedia.org/wiki/Gigabit_Ethernet), [InfiniBand](https://en.wikipedia.org/wiki/InfiniBand) further fueled this model.

 ## Vertical Scaling